stephencenter/PeasantsAscension/README.txt

     SETUP:

         1. Find the folder named "Game Files"
-        2. Run the file named "PythoniusRPG.exe" in this folder
+        2. Run the file named "PeasantRPG.exe" in this folder
         3. Play the game

     PLAYING THE GAME:

-        Pythonius RPG is very simple.
+        Peasants' Ascension is very simple.
 After creating a character, you are placed on the world map with minimal equipment.
         To use a command, type in the command and then hit Enter (Windows) or Return (Mac OS X) to send it.